COMMON RAVEN (Corvus corax) – (See images below)

 NESTING: The nest is a bowl structure made of sticks and lined with soft materials.
 It is located in a tree or on a cliff, sometimes around human-made structures.
 An average of six blue-green eggs are laid, which are incubated by the female.
 Both parents feed the chicks.

 DISTRIBUTION: The common raven range encompasses almost the whole northern hemisphere including parts of the tundra.
 It is a year-round resident.
+Some vagrants have been observed on Hawaii.

 CONSERVATION: The population of this raven would have increased in the last few decades, to reach around 20 million.
 They benefit from the human presence.
 Ravens can turn into pests in some agricultural areas where they kill young lambs and calves.